Mindwerks/worldengine/README.md

 Do you have problems or suggestions for improvements?
 =====================================================

-Please write to me!
+Please write to us!
-You can write at f _dot_ tomassetti _at_ gmail _dot_ com Thank you, all the feedback is precious for me!
+You can write at f _dot_ tomassetti _at_ gmail _dot_ com Thank you, all the feedback is precious for us!

 Requirements
 ============